BartoszCichecki/LenovoLegionToolkit/README.md

 It would be great to expand the list of compatible devices, but to do it your help is needed!

-If you are willing to check if this app works correctly on your device that is currently unsupported, you can do it by starting the app with `--skip-compat-check` argument.
-Remember that some functions may not function properly, so keep this in mind.
+If you are willing to check if this app works correctly on your device that is currently unsupported, click _Continue_ on the popup you saw on startup.
+Lenovo Legion Toolkit will start logging automatically so you can submit them if anything goes wrong.

+*Remember that some functions may not function properly, so keep this in mind.*

-If you do it, I would appreciate it if you create an issue here on GitHub with the results of your testing.
+I would appreciate it, if you create an issue here on GitHub with the results of your testing.

 Make sure to include the following information in your issue:

 1. Full model name (i.e. Legion 5 Pro 16ACH6H)
 2. List of features that are working as expected.
 3. List of features that seem to not work.
 4. List of features that crash the app.

 The more info you add, the better the app will get over time.
+If anything seems off, write down precisely what was wrong and attach logs (`%LOCALAPPDATA%\LenovoLegionToolkit\log`).

 Thanks in advance!